 Typically, most people allow at least 30 minutes to an hour between a full meal and their workout session.
 However, if you face an intense training session, a quick snack 30 or so minutes before Pilates can provide you with a much-needed energy boost.
 You can check out our full article on what to eat before pilates for more meal and snack ideas.

 Author’s tip: If you struggle with time constraints or pre-workout meal ideas, consider opening a HelloFresh account.
 The meal delivery service has over 100 meals and market items on its weekly menu and many of them meet the needs of fitness enthusiasts.
-For more details, check out my colleague's tried-and-tested review.
+For more details, check out our tried-and-tested review.

 Focus on easily digestible foods for your last meal or snack before the Pilates session.
 If you're eating nuts as a snack before exercise, note that research confirms that they can be slower to digest in the upper gastrointestinal (GI) tract⁶.
 Some good snack options within an hour before pilates are a banana or orange or a half or full cup of a sports drink.